appium/appium/docs/en/advanced-concepts/settings.md

 Settings are implemented via the following API endpoints:

-**POST** /session/sessionId/appium/settings
+**POST** /session/:sessionId/appium/settings

-  Expects a JSON hash of settings, where keys correspond to setting names, and values to the value of the setting.
+>Expects a JSON hash of settings, where keys correspond to setting names, and values to the value of the setting.

-**GET** /session/sessionId/appium/settings
+**GET** /session/:sessionId/appium/settings

-  Returns a JSON hash of all the currently specified settings.
+>Returns a JSON hash of all the currently specified settings.